MikbalYakupoglu/MikbalYakupoglu/README.md

 ### Hi there 👋

-- I'm currently studying ASP.Net / Angular - React
+- I'm currently studying ASP.Net
 - Working on Unity